WE INTERRUPT THIS BROADCAST TO BRING YOU: “The Moondog Coronation Ball”

 That would soon change.

-Flushed with success, Freed and Mintz, along with promoter Lew Platt, decided to see just how they could exploit the popularity of his show, its music and determine the true depth of interest among listeners by renting out the 10,000 seat Cleveland Arena on Euclid Avenue for a March 21st show dubbed The Moondog Coronation Ball.
+Flushed with success, Freed and Mintz, along with promoter Lew Platt, decided to see just how they could exploit the growing popularity of his show, its music and in the process determine the true depth of interest among listeners by renting out the 10,000 seat Cleveland Arena on Euclid Avenue for a March 21st show dubbed The Moondog Coronation Ball.

 In their minds they had little hopes of filling such a huge venue.
-Freed had been pushing the show on his program, hoping to get a sizable walk-up business the night of the concert, but having printed up more tickets than available seats, they had no firm idea of the expected turnout.
+Freed had been pushing the show on his program, hoping to get a sizable walk-up business the night of the concert, but having already printed up more tickets than available seats to use for advance sales, they had no firm idea of the expected turnout.
 When six thousand rock fans over capacity showed up the inadequately staffed arena couldn’t handle the overflow as the throngs pushed forward trying to get in to see the show they’d paid good money for and were now being told they couldn’t enter.

 The concert was to feature a litany of the top rock stars of the day with Paul Williams and The Hucklebuckers acting as the house band and featuring Tiny Grimes And His Rockin’ Highlanders, Varetta Dillard, Danny Cobb and the biggest vocal group on the scene over the past year, The Dominoes as the showstoppers.